o3de/o3de.org/content/docs/engine-dev/assets/metadata.md

 Below is a rough list of most filetypes supported by the engine categorized by relocatability based on analysis of their dependencies.
 Testing and deeper analysis may reveal some of these types require more work to be fully supported.

 ### Files which may already work
+All references to these files appear to be done via AssetID.
+The sub IDs generated for product assets of these source assets appear to be stable and not based on the source asset names.

 * animgraph
 * azasset
 * dat